-Hopefully now any traces of a hack that you found on your accout should be gone.
-However if you are still seeing some strange activity, this could mean that the attacker successfully exploited your Joomla database, in which case a more thorough investigation of your database would need to be done.
+- Now if you try to go to your Joomla website again, it should have all of your content pulled from the Joomla MySQL database, but it will be now using verified as good and clean core files for Joomla.
+Hopefully, now any traces of a hack that you found on your account should be gone.
+However, if you are still seeing some strange activity, this could mean that the attacker successfully exploited your Joomla database, in which case a more thorough investigation of your database would need to be done.

 Now that you’ve hopefully successfully removed any hacks from your old Joomla 1.5 site, it is very important to update your installation to Joomla 2.5 so that an attacker doesn’t simply come back and hack your website again.

-Then hover over Extensions and click on Install / Uninstall
+- Login to your Joomla admin.
+Then hover over Extensions and click on Install / Uninstall.

-Now in your FTP client again, create a new folder called old_joomla.
-This can be done by right-clicking on the server-side of files and selecting Create directory, in the Create directory pop-up enter in the name of the directory than click OK
+- Now in your FTP client again, create a new folder called old_joomla.
+This can be done by right-clicking on the server-side of files and selecting Create directory, in the Create directory pop-up enter the name of the directory then click OK.

 - Now you should see the Joomla 2.5 website when just accessing your domain normally, and if you login to the Joomla admin, you’ll notice the new version reflected as well.